khulnasoft/BugVault/docs/developer/DEVELOP.md

 ### Secrets within the codebase

 It is possible that during development, a developer may unknowingly introduce secrets (passwords, tokens, etc.) into the codebase.
-To avoid this, OSIDB uses the `detect-secrets` tool both as a CI step and a pre-commit hook to avoid having any active secrets being merged into the master branch.
+To avoid this, BUGVAULT uses the `detect-secrets` tool both as a CI step and a pre-commit hook to avoid having any active secrets being merged into the master branch.

 Sometimes, the secrets found by the tool can be false-positives, if you believe that this is the case, then you should update the baseline and audit the newly found secret.
 This can be easily done by calling the `update-secrets` Makefile entrypoint.
 There are other ways of ignoring false-positives (such as pragma directives) but it is recommended to follow the aforementioned approach to easily keep track of all false positives and their history.